When is the best time to visit Ningaloo Reef?

 Are you better than other Ningaloo Reef Tour Operators?

 We are fortunate to be a part of an amazing industry – we are considered the leaders and Exmouth WA is considered the best place to swim with whale sharks and the only place where you may see humpback whales and whale sharks in the same time period.
 The truth is, all of the Whale Shark tour operators work together on tour day.
 The spotter plane pilots work with the captains of the boats and all of the captains work together, sometimes even sharing wildlife with each other throughout the day.
 No tour operator wants you to leave the Ningaloo Reef less than happy with your tour.
 We want to support the other amazing operators because it’s the right thing to do.
 Having said that, we do think we run the best tour, the difference between us and everyone else coming down to numbers.
 We chose to take fewer people on our tours although we have the same license as everyone else.
 We have made our decision based on our ethos of sustainability.
 It’s better for the wildlife we interact with, the people on tour with us, and our staff to offer small group tours.

 I really want to try some delicious Exmouth Prawns…Why don’t you serve them?

 At Live Ningaloo, all our commercial decisions are based on sustainability and helping educate our guests to support this unique environment.
-In its current state, Prawn fishing is the most unsustainable fishery in the area and is sadly responsible for much of the reef destruction in the Exmouth Gulf.
+In its current state, prawn fishing is the most unsustainable fishing in the area and is sadly responsible for much of the reef destruction in the Exmouth Gulf.
 Until prawn farming becomes more sustainable, Live Ningaloo chooses not to support this industry.
 We promise to instead serve you a range of delicious food from sustainable, local sources.